 Vigo Video (formerly Flipagram) lets users create 15-second videos or slideshow presentations on a mobile device.
 Students can flip through their photos, select a video or up to 20 photos, add music or narration, set the animation speed and effects, and share their story.
 Students can also create a video right in the app.
 Share features include email, social media, or simply saving to the device's camera roll.
 Photo slideshows are automatically stored in the private gallery, which makes it easy for students to reference all the pieces they've created.
 Kids can give and get feedback by following others and browse the thousands of user-created videos, getting recommendations based on browsing history.

 There's a lot of potential for students to use Vigo Video to showcase what they've learned in class.
 In response to well-designed lessons with clear learning objectives, students can create, curate, and combine images to tell a story, demonstrate understanding of a concept, or showcase their talents.
-Making slideshows used to be tedious with students slowly framing and photographing image after image.
-This platform demystifies that process, and, when paired with other tools, helps students understand animation basics and can support the development of creativity, critical thinking, and digital citizenship skills.
+Making slideshows used to be tedious, with students slowly framing and photographing image after image.
+This platform demystifies that process, and when it's paired with other tools, can help students understand animation basics and support the development of creativity, critical thinking, and digital citizenship skills.

 There's no shortage of ideas here.
 Students can browse projects from Vigo Video users to see how they're using the app, and potentially learn something new from the community.
 But teachers should be cautious: Though the user agreement bars inappropriate content, there's plenty here that can distract from learning objectives, and aside from emailing the developer, there's no method for reporting abuses.
 With the emphasis on commenting and sharing creations through social media, teachers will want to provide guidance for students about digital footprints, privacy, and other digital citizenship concepts students need to be aware of when sharing content online.